mins-verse/mins-verse.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Successfully have defended the dissertation titled "Exploring Collaboration with an Intelligent Virtual Agent."
+I have successfully defended the dissertation for my Ph.D. degree titled "Exploring Collaboration with an Intelligent Virtual Agent."